 The next stage is to decorate the front of one of the sides, by glueing or sewing in place.
 Detailed instructions about how to sew on the applique can be found here: Applique Instructions.
 Alternatively use fabric glue for an easier project.

 These look great personalised, then to decorate with parcels cut a 4 sided shape then add a strip for ribbon and two bunny ear shapes for the bow.
 All very easy.
 We made one for each of the family.

 Once the decorations are in place, sew bias tape along the top of each stocking for a neat finish.

 Then turn the two stocking pieces together with the name and picture on the inside (i.e. the stocking will be inside out.

 Place a piece of ribbon doubled over at one end with a piece on either side of the felt pieces.

 And sew the whole lot up, keeping the bias taped edges unsewn obviously.
 I always sew straight up – as Im lazy, and as you can see from my pics that the sewing is pretty rough and ready.

 If you are less sure, or want a more perfect finish, by all means pin and tack the pieces together first.

-– Any robust fabric would work well -or you could line a thinner fabric by making 2 extra pieces to sandwich in.
+Any robust fabric will work well -or line a thinner fabric with the iron on backing fabric to give it rigidity.